Configure Cross-Origin Resource Sharing (CORS)

 React Configuration

-When making requests from React to C#, ensure you include the credentials configuration in your AJAX client.
+When making requests from React to C#, ensure you enable credentials to be sent in the request.
+If credentials aren't enabled, then the session cookie won't be sent in the request.

 Axios